Short Fiction & Poetry

 Blinking through the popular trees /

-“Of Water Turning Into Sea” published in Rampage on the Reefs
+“Of Water Turning Into Sea” in Rampage on the Reef

 The salty, pre-dawn wind wove through the cornfields, whispering of the sea, of tides and sandy shores.
 Arline breathed it in, and something seemed to open in her throat like the start of a question.